dashaun/abstracts/15-factor-on-k8s-workshop.md

 Don't miss this opportunity to enhance your development skills and stay ahead of the curve.

 Topics covered:
-Spring Boot
+- Spring Boot
-Spring Cloud
+- Spring Cloud
-Spring RESTdocs
+- Spring RESTdocs
+- Observability
-Testcontainers
+- Testcontainers
-Buildpacks
+- Buildpacks
-and more
+- and more